What Are Market Profile Charts & Best Software To Use?

 The Point of Control (POC) is the price where most trades occurred during a certain period.
 This can be considered an important reference point for traders since it shows the majority opinion about where prices may move.

 The Point of Control is considered the stock’s fair price for the day.
 This is when the stock is traded the most during the day, week, or month.
-This is also referred to as value pricing, where most traders see the equity value as fair.
+This is also called value pricing, where most traders see the equity value as fair.

 The value area is the price range at which 70% of the action happens.